keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 The `mappings` settings has the key `users` which is the value of the `job.dataType` property.
 The keys in the `users` objects are the names of the properties in the JSON response.
 The values are the mapping configurations for each property.
-The mapping is always exhaustive; only the mentioned properties get processed while the others are completely ignored.
+The mapping is always exhaustive; only the mentioned properties get processed, while the others are completely ignored.
 The above configuration also sets the primary key on the `id` column.

 All three mapped properties are mapped to columns (the `id` property relies on the default value for `type`).